work ethics definition

 Common Workplace Work Ethics

-The common workplace work ethics are usually taken from secular values.
+Usually, common workplace work ethics are based on secular values.
 Some of them would be –

 • trustworthiness